See our parking page for new information on required use of PayByPhone for parking payment.

 Indigenous Fire Practices

-The Piedmont Prairie would not exist without Indigenous peoples’ fire management practices.
-However, colonial leaders and the early conservation movement advocated for the removal of Indigenous people.
-This led to the decline of the Piedmont Prairie and the near extinction of many species.
+The piedmont prairie would not exist without Indigenous peoples’ fire management practices.
+However, colonial leaders and the early environmental conservation movement advocated for the removal of Indigenous peoples and the suppression of Indigenous land management practices.
+This led to the decline of the piedmont prairie and the near extinction of many species.

 Roo (Catawba Nation) describes the importance of these formerly forbidden fire management practices and why they must continue today.